 A divorce decree can contain provisions to alimony in the event of remarriage, whether it means spousal support stops at remarriage or continues into a second marriage.
 But when a divorce order doesn’t address remarriage in regard to alimony, a judge will decide if payments continue.

-On the other hand, if a paying spouse remarries, alimony payments are not typically affected.
+On the other hand, if a paying spouse remarries, then alimony payments are not typically affected.
 Nevertheless, if a new marriage makes it difficult to maintain paying spouse’s household while supporting an ex-spouse, the judge may reduce alimony.
 Remember, the supported spouse’s needs are given more weight compared to the paying spouse’s needs.

 Remarriage & Child Support in Michigan